arung-agamani/tsukuyo/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Not so Important Notes

+Almost the whole entirity of this project is done through vibe coding, though I know what I'm doing, because in some moments, the LLM models are just plain dumb.

 ## ✏️ Author